-When choosing between tankless and tank-style water heaters for residential and commercial applications, it’s best to get impartial advice from a company that offers both types of technology.
+When choosing between a tank or tankless water heater, it’s best to get impartial advice from a company that offers both types of technology.
 Though there are numerous jobs where traditional technology is the right fit, there are also an increasing number of situations in which a tankless water heater is the best choice.
 In this guide, we’ll look at the benefits and disadvantages of these water heating methods.

 Tank Technology is the Traditional Option

 For decades, most water heating has been done by conventional atmospheric vent tank-style units.
 A gas-fueled tank unit uses approximately one-fifth the gas consumed by a tankless model.
 Replacing an outdated tank unit with a newer one is easy because there’s no need to change the electric or gas lines.

 Water heater installation is cheaper with tank-style models than it is with tankless units, and traditional water heaters are less expensive to repair.
 For instance, the effects of scale and hard water buildup in a tank-style unit are much less than those found in tankless models.

 Although they use less fuel than tankless units, tank models typically cost more to operate because they endlessly heat and reheat water to keep it at a certain temperature, regardless of the user’s hot water needs.
 Tank technology is usually the best choice for those who own older homes, simply because it costs so much to upgrade a home’s electric or gas supply.
 Tank-style water heaters are great for homes where there’s little risk of running out of hot water.

 Additionally, tank units can offer much more than the three to five gallons per minute provided by the average tankless water heater.
 Restaurant owners and other commercial users tend to favor tank units because they can hold 50 or more gallons of hot water during times of high demand.